nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

 ---
 docs: DOCS-000
+doctypes:
+   - ''
 title: Build NGINX Ingress Controller with NGINX App Protect WAF v5
 toc: true
 weight: 100
 ---

-This document explains how to build a F5 NGINX Ingress Controller image with NGINX App Protect WAF v5 from source code.
+This document explains how to build a F5 NGINX Ingress Controller image with F5 NGINX App Protect WAF v5 from source code.

 {{<call-out "tip" "Pre-built image alternatives" >}} If you'd rather not build your own NGINX Ingress Controller image, see the [pre-built image options](#pre-built-images) at the end of this guide.{{</call-out>}}